-It’s rare to find such a perfectly poised thriller as Sweet Virginia, where every performance is so beautifully frayed by the realities of life and relationships.
+It’s rare to find such a perfectly poised thriller as Sweet Virginia, where every character is so beautifully frayed by the realities of life and relationships.

 Almost everyone is at least slightly broken, and makes stupid mistakes.
 There is no saviour riding into town to save the day, and right to the end the story could go either way.